 First elected to the Legislature in 2010, Sen. Holly J. Mitchell represents nearly 1 million residents of the 30th Senate District.
 A third-generation Angeleno, Mitchell is the proud daughter of career public servants and the protégé of community leaders who instilled in her a passion for service.
 She has won praise for directing state budget funding toward underserved communities, and in 2017, the Los Angeles Times described Mitchell as “the Legislature’s moral compass.”
 The mother of a teenage son, Mitchell has devoted her professional life to creating a California where all children thrive, and is a passionate defender of women’s rights and the environment.
 With nearly 60 bills signed into law, Mitchell’s groundbreaking successes include improving human services, expanding access to healthcare, defending the civil rights of minorities and the undocumented, and reducing the number of children growing up in poverty.

-Each year, Liberty Hill presents its Founders Award to individuals whose philanthropy embodies the spirit of change, not charity with the belief that real progress happens in communities; and whose exceptional generosity and social justice activism is helping to realize equality and justice for all.
+Each year, Liberty Hill presents its Founders Award to individuals who embody the spirit of change, not charity, with the belief that real progress happens in communities.

 As L.A.
 County Supervisor Sheila Kuehl’s chief strategist, Torie Osborn works to expand immigrant rights, launch initiatives for women and girls, and reform the criminal justice system, among other issues.
 Nationally, she is known for her four decades of work at the leading edge of social justice.
 During the ’80s and ’90s, Osborn served as executive director of the L.A.
 LGBT Center and the National Gay and Lesbian Task Force, becoming a prominent lesbian leader during a critical time for the LGBTQ movement.
 From 1997 to 2005, she served as Liberty Hill’s executive director, where she significantly raised the foundation’s profile.
 Osborn went on to serve as a senior policy advisor to L.A. mayor Antonio Villaraigosa, and work toward tax reform with California Calls.
 She currently leads a “resistance” group, which successfully registered and mobilized voters to flip two California congressional districts during the 2018 midterm elections.